LiberTEM/LiberTEM/docs/source/formats.rst

 the next field.
 We follow the NumPy convention here and specify the "fast-access" dimension last, so a value of :code:`42`, :code:`21` would mean the same as specifying :code:`(42, 21)` in the Python API, setting :code:`y=42` and :code:`x=21`.
-Note that the GUI is currently limited to 2D visualizations, while the scripting API should handle more general visualizations.
+Note that the GUI is currently limited to 2D visualizations, while the scripting API can handle more general cases.

 See also :ref:`the concepts section <concepts>`.